Joshofficial101/AutoBidder_For_AEGIS_LightningProtectionINC/README.md

 This guide provides the necessary steps to install dependencies and run the LightningBid application on macOS and Linux systems.
 Prerequisites

-You must have Python 3.9 or newer and Git installed on your system.
+You must have Python 3.9 or newer and Git (if cloning) installed on your system.
 1. Project Setup (First Run Only)

 You have two options to get the code: